RoyNisimov/AsymmetricEncryption/README.md

 [This video here](https://www.youtube.com/watch?v=iFY5SyY3IMQ) explains SSS very well.

-I only made this with 2 n because making it dynamically is a lot more complicated.

 Please check out [Pycryptodome's SSS](https://pycryptodome.readthedocs.io/en/latest/src/protocol/ss.html).

 SSS is used to secure a secret in a distributed form, most often to secure encryption keys.
 The secret is split into multiple shares, which individually do not give any information about the secret.